WDOTS/gh-pages-example/README.md

 $ travis encrypt-file deploy_key
 ```

-You may first need to login to Travis using your GitHUb credentials.
+You may first need to login to Travis using your GitHub credentials.
 If so, follow the instructions in the terminal.

 Eventually, you'll get something like the following message: